Protect Your Hearing

 Threshold of hearing 0 Not audible

-Threshold of sound perception 10 Just audible
+10 Just audible

-Leaves rustling; very soft music 30 Very quiet
+Leaves rustling; very soft

-Living/dining/bedroom 30
+; Living/dining/bedroom 30 Very quiet

 Light car traffic; noisy office; normal conversation 60 Speech interference